MediScribe/docjet-mobile/docs/archive/todo_done/fix-sync-2_done.md

 ---

+**MANDATORY REPORTING RULE:** For **every** task/cycle below, **before check-off and moving on to the next todo**, the dev must (a) write a brief *Findings* paragraph summarizing *what was done and observed* and (b) a *Handover Brief* summarising status, edge-cases/gotchas, and next-step readiness **inside this doc** before ticking the checkbox.
+No silent check-offs allowed – uncertainty gets you fucking fired.
+Like Mafee forgetting the shorts, don't be that guy.

+---

+## Cycle 0: Investigate Specific API/Mapper Interactions

+**Goal:** Get a detailed understanding of the current buggy behavior by reading the code, confirming the source of empty localIds, and identifying required changes.

 **MANDATORY REPORTING RULE:** After *each sub-task* below and *before* ticking its checkbox, you **MUST** add a **Findings** note *and* a **Handover Brief**.
 No silent check-offs.
 Uncertainty will get you fucking fired.

 * 0.1. [x] **Task:** Examine `JobRemoteDataSource` and `ApiJobRemoteDataSourceImpl` interfaces